Skip to main content

 6. Red meat and processed meat

-Eating red meat, like beef, pork, and lamb, may increase inflammation in some people.
-That may occur more if the meat is processed
+Eating red meat, like beef, pork, and lamb, can increase inflammation in some people.
+This is more likely when the meat is processed

-In fact, any kind of processed or cured meat is more likely to affect the immune system.
-Processed meats include things like:
+In fact, any kind of processed or cured meat is more likely to affect your immune system.
+These include:

 • Bacon